Have a Question?

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please see full Prescribing Information for ISOVUE (Iopamidol Injection) here.
+Please click here for full Prescribing Information for ISOVUE® products.

-Please see full Prescribing Information for ISOVUE Imaging Bulk Package products here.
+Please click here for full Prescribing Information for ISOVUE® Imaging Bulk Package products.

-ISOVUE-M is currently manufactured for Bracco Diagnostics Inc. at three locations: BIPSO GmbH, Singen (Germany), Patheon Italia S.p.A., Ferentino (Italy) and S. M. Farmaceutici SRL, Tito (Italy).
+ISOVUE and ISOVUE Imaging Bulk Package are currently manufactured for Bracco Diagnostics Inc. at three locations: BIPSO GmbH, Singen (Germany), Patheon Italia S.p.A., Ferentino (Italy), and S. M. Farmaceutici SRL, Tito (Italy).